buildpacks/spec/buildpack.md

 - MAY name any new `<layers>/<layer>` directories without restrictions except those imposed by the filesystem.
 - SHOULD NOT use the `<app>` directory to store provided dependencies.

-#### Build Plan Entry Claims
+#### Build Plan Entry Refinements

-A buildpack MAY claim entries in the Build Plan by writing claims to `<plan>` that correspond to entries in the original Build Plan generated during the detection phase.
+A buildpack MAY refine entries in `<plan>` by replacing any entries of the same name with a single entry of that name.
-When an entry is claimed, the lifecycle MUST remove the entry from the Build Plan that is provided via `stdin` to subsequent `/bin/build` executables.

-A buildpack MAY write replacement TOML metadata in the entry contents that refines the original contents of the Build Plan entry with information that could not be determined during the detection phase.
+The single entry MAY include additional metadata that could not be determined during the detection phase.
-The lifecycle MUST NOT make this replacement TOML metadata accessible to subsequent buildpacks.

-A buildpack MAY write a Build Plan claim entry that does not correspond to an entry in the original Build Plan.
+A buildpack MAY add extra entries to `<plan>` that do not correspond to entries added during the detection phase.

-The lifecycle MUST NOT make this replacement TOML metadata accessible to subsequent buildpacks.
+The lifecycle MUST NOT allow any entries with names matching those in `<plan>` at the end of `/bin/build` to be available in subsequent buildpacks' `<plan>`s.

+The lifecycle MUST defer any entries whose names were entirely removed from `<plan>` to the next buildpack that provided entries with those names during the detection phase.

-When the build is complete, a BOM (bill-of-materials) MAY be generated for auditing purposes.
+When the build is complete, a BOM (Bill-of-Materials) MAY be generated for auditing purposes.
-If generated, this BOM MUST contain
+If generated, this BOM MUST contain all entries in each `<plan>` at the end of each `/bin/build` execution.
-- All entries from the original Build Plan generated during the detection phase,
-- All non-empty entry claims created by `/bin/build` executables such that they override corresponding the Build Plan entries from the detection phase, and
-- All entry claims that do not correspond to original Build Plan entries.

 #### Layers